UlfurBen/isoform-specific-distribution-of-missense-mutations/README.md

 // To do list for refining this repo:
 - Remove redundant files and include only working files that have a purpose in this project
-- Try to merge the 2 distinct repositories of `isoform specific distribution of missense mutations` and `Epigenetic-isoform-usage-in-neurodevelopment`
+- Try to merge the 2 distinct repositories stored under UlfurBen `isoform specific distribution of missense mutations` and `Epigenetic-isoform-usage-in-neurodevelopment`